 Bones also have sharp edges.
 Depending on how severe trauma to the upper extremity is, the bone could have damaged nerve endings that may not ever heal.
 A considerable amount of physical and occupational therapy will be needed to help the body recover.
 Therapy is often excruciating and energy draining for patients.
 Rest and recovery are essential after therapy, which will limit your ability to work on days you have therapy, maybe even days after therapy, depending on how intense the treatment is.

-The first thing to do when applying for long term disability is to read your policy thoroughly.
-If you have a group policy through your employer, you can request a copy from your human resources department.
+The first step in seeking long-term disability benefits is to review your policy.
+If you are covered under a group policy via your employer, you can easily obtain a copy from your HR department.

 Suggested Way To Stay Organized